tomerraviv95/higher-mid-bands-localization/README.md

 * dimensions - number of dimensions in the simulation.
 Either 'Two' or 'Three'.
 * ue_pos - the 2d/3d position of the ue.
 For example, [10,10] in 2d.
-L: 2  # number of paths, up to 5 (including LOS)
+* L - number of paths in the simulation, including LOS.
+You need to introduce additional scattering objects if you wish to have more than 5 paths.
-B: 1 # number of BSs, up to 3 (including)
+* B - number of BSs by which localization is done.
+You need to introduce additional ones in the bs script if you wish to have more than 3.
-K: [ 12 ] # number of subcarriers
+* K - number of subcarriers per sub-bands.
+A list with the number per sub-bands, e.g. [ 12 , 48 ] for two bands.
-Nr_x: [ 12 ] # number of RX n_elements in x.
-Also the number of elements used for the antenna in 2D.
+* Nr_x - number of antenna n_elements in the ULA for the 2d simulation, and the number of elements on the x plane URA for 3d simulation.
+Can handle a list of multiple sub-bands, e.g. [ 8 , 32 ].
-Nr_y: [ 1 ] # number of RX n_elements in y.
+* Nr_y - number of antennas on the y plane for the 3d simulation.
+For 2d - leave as 1.
+Can handle a list of multiple sub-bands, e.g. [ 8 , 32 ].
-sigma: 1  # noise standard deviation
+* sigma - the complex noise standard deviation value, e.g. a scalar 1.
-fc: [ 6000 ]  # carrier frequency in MHz
+* fc - list of carrier frequencies in MHz for each sub-band, e.g. [ 6000 , 24000 ].
-BW: [ 100 ] # BW frequency in MHz
+* BW -  bandwidth of the sub-band in MHz, e.g. [ 100 , 400 ].
-channel_bandwidth: 'NARROWBAND' # either 'NARROWBAND' or 'WIDEBAND'
+* channel_bandwidth - if the spatial bandwidth effect is present or not.
+Either 'NARROWBAND' or 'WIDEBAND'.

-# beamforming parameters
+#### beamforming parameters
-est_type: 'time' # 'angle','time','both'
+* est_type - what parameters should be estimated from the signal. 'time' for toa only, 'angle' for aoa (and zoa in 3d case), or 'both' for both angle and time.
-aoa_res: 1.5  # resolution in degrees for the azimuth dictionary
+* aoa_res - resolution in degrees for the azimuth dictionary, e.g. 1.5.
-zoa_res: 2  # resolution in degrees for the zenith dictionary
+* zoa_res - resolution in degrees for the zenith dictionary, e.g. 2.
-T_res: 0.002  # number of elements in the TIME dictionary
+* T_res - resolution in mu seconds in the time dictionary.e.g.
+0.002.

-# general
+#### general
-seed: 0 # run seed
+* seed - set random seed for the current run, e.g. 0.
+For the sake of reproducibility.
-plot_estimation_results: False # either True or False
+* plot_estimation_results - boolean.
+Whether to plot the beamforming spectrum along with the peaks.

 ### detectors